Coronavirus (Covid-19) information for students

 Libraries and study areas

-Libraries and common study areas are mostly open, but may have different or limited opening hours.
-You may be and study there if you don't have any symptoms, but even if you feel healthy it is important to keep in mind that we all need to show consideration, practise social distancing and contribute to limiting the number of people in public spaces.
+Libraries and common study areas are mostly open, but may have limited seating and opening hours.
+You may be and study there if you don't have any symptoms, but even if you feel healthy it is important to keep in mind that we all need to follow the recommendations, practise social distancing and contribute to limiting the number of people in public spaces.
 Also bear in mind that you may need your LU access card to enter the premises.

 Support for students